matteocorti/check_ssl_cert/README.md

                                    does not match the given pattern
-      --not-valid-longer-than days critical if the certificate validity is longer than the specified period
+      --not-valid-longer-than days critical if the certificate validity is longer than the specified period -o,--org org                    pattern to match the organization of the certificate
-      --ocsp-critical hours        minimum number of hours an OCSP response has to be valid to issue a critical status --ocsp-warning hours         minimum number of hours an OCSP response has to be valid to issue a warning status -o,--org org                    pattern to match the organization of the certificate
-      --openssl path               path of the openssl binary to be used --password source            password source for a local certificate, see the PASS PHRASE ARGUMENTS section
+      --ocsp-critical hours        minimum number of hours an OCSP response has to be valid to issue a critical status --ocsp-warning hours         minimum number of hours an OCSP response has to be valid to issue a warning status --openssl path               path of the openssl binary to be used -p,--port port                  TCP port -P,--protocol protocol          use the specific protocol:
-                                   openssl(1)
-   -p,--port port                  TCP port
-      --prometheus                 generates Prometheus/OpenMetrics output -P,--protocol protocol          use the specific protocol:
                                    ftp, ftps, http, https (default),
                                    h2 (HTTP/2), imap, imaps, irc, ircs, ldap, ldaps, mysql, pop3, pop3s, postgres,
-                                   sieve, smtp, smtps, xmpp, xmpp-server,
+                                   sieve, smtp, smtps, xmpp, xmpp-server.
                                    ftp, imap, irc, ldap, pop3, postgres,
-                                   sieve, smtp: switch to TLS using StartTLS --proxy proxy                sets http_proxy and the s_client -proxy option
+                                   sieve, smtp: switch to TLS using StartTLS --password source            password source for a local certificate, see the PASS PHRASE ARGUMENTS section
+                                   openssl(1)
+      --prometheus                 generates Prometheus/OpenMetrics output
+      --proxy                      sets http_proxy and the s_client -proxy -r,--rootcert path              root certificate or directory to be used for certificate validation
       --require-client-cert [list] the server must accept a client certificate. 'list' is an optional comma
                                    separated list of expected client